drpicox/david-rodenas.com/_notes/rest.md

-I recommend to use [curl](http://en.wikipedia.org/wiki/CURL) it is already installed on MacOS environments, and it can be easilly installed in linux through your favorite package manager:
+I recommend to use [curl](http://en.wikipedia.org/wiki/CURL) it is already installed on MacOS environments, and it can be easily installed in linux through your favorite package manager:

 ```bash